 On October 16, 2024, the First Americans Museum and the Richard Nixon Foundation hosted Tribal Self-Determination Revisited: President Nixon’s Lasting Impact on American Indian Life at the First Americans Museum in Oklahoma City, Oklahoma.
-This historic event brought together five prominent Oklahoma tribal leaders, along with policy makers and members of the Nixon administration, to discuss, reflect on and assess the ongoing effects —more than 50 years later— of the Nixon administration’s transformational federal policies on American Indian life and tribal sovereignty.
+This event brought together five prominent Oklahoma tribal leaders, along with policy makers and members of the Nixon administration, to discuss, reflect on and assess the ongoing effects —more than 50 years later— of the Nixon administration’s transformational federal policies on American Indian life and tribal sovereignty.

-Covering over a century of history, the landmark policy conference explored how Richard Nixon’s formative experiences in Southern California in the 1920s led to the Nixon administration’s transformative policies for American Indians in the 1970s while carrying the discussion to the present by evaluating the continuing effects of those policies.
+Covering over a century of history, the policy conference explored how Richard Nixon’s formative experiences in Southern California in the 1920s led to the Nixon administration’s transformative policies for American Indians in the 1970s while carrying the discussion to the present by evaluating the continuing effects of those policies.

 Jim Byron, President and CEO, Richard Nixon Foundation and Dr. Kelli Mosteller, Executive Director, First Americans Museum provided opening remarks followed by two panels and a keynote that added to the historical record the enduring impact of the Nixon administration’s self-determination policies.